bernie724/archi/README.md

 ### Purpose
 A personal set of scripts to fully automate (no interaction, **1** command) the installation of Arch Linux as a complete Desktop System.

+Note: This design is a format I am interested in setting up and testing.
+The script's config can be changed to your personal preferences **[change archi.conf file]** i.e. vim archi.conf before ./arch0base.sh

 I am moving systems away from distro package managers (as much as I can), to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with intelligent administrative values.
 This install is a modern Arch foundation and a flatpak-apps environment for the ongoing desktop experience.

 I have nothing to do with Arch Linux or flatpak for that matter, this is for my personal use.